 Tampa, FL 33612

-Graphicstudio is an ongoing experiment in art and education at the University of South Florida.
-At Graphicstudio, leading artists from around the world are invited to work in residence to produce limited edition prints and sculpture multiples.
-The faculty and staff of Graphicstudio collaborate with visiting artists to realize projects that would not otherwise be possible without the assistance of Graphicstudio’s printmaking and sculpture experts.
+Graphicstudio is an ongoing experiment in art and education at the University of South Florida, where leading artists from around the world are invited to work in residence to produce limited edition prints and sculpture multiples.
+Faculty and staff of Graphicstudio collaborate with visiting artists to realize projects that would not otherwise be possible without the assistance of Graphicstudio’s printmaking and sculpture experts.
+Tours visit each aspect of Graphicstudio’s facility: the main gallery space, curating, lithography, and etching, view printmaking demonstrations in either lithography or etching, and each visitor receives a small sample of a print produced at Graphicstudio.

 1818 E. 9th Avenue